Microtome: Sledge

 A sledge microtome is a device where the sample is placed into a fixed holder (shuttle), which then moves backwards and forwards across a knife.
 Modern sled microtomes have the sled placed upon a linear bearing, a design that allows the microtome to readily cut many coarse sections.
 By adjusting the angles between the sample and the microtome knife, the pressure applied to the sample during the cut can be reduced.
-Typical applications for this design of microtome are of the preparation of large samples, such as those embedded in paraffin for biological preparations.
+Typical applications for this design of microtome are the preparation of large samples, such as those embedded in paraffin for biological preparations.
 Typical cut thickness achievable on a sledge microtome is between 1 and 60 μm.